AashitaK/AashitaK.github.io/_posts/2017-07-05-Github-Pages.md

 ![]({{ site.url }}/images/GitHubPages/screenshot-12.png){:width="890px"}

+The last step of editing the ReadMe.md file can be repeated as many time as the content of the website is built.

 Advanced:
 * Customize your website using Jekyll themes.
 * Include a comment section, like I am using disqus for this blog.